Celebrating its 50th anniversary in 2024, Western’s LGP is Canada’s only graduate public administration program specializing in local government

 Program and Alumni News

-Congratulations to Julie Matthews, 2023 CAPPA/IPAC National Student Thought Leadership Award Winner & Bronze Medalist
+Congratulations to Jacob Sookraj, 2024 CAPPA/IPAC National Student Thought Leadership Award Winner

-Julie Matthews was selected as the LGP's 2023 recipient of the National Thought & Student Leadership Award, a joint initiative of CAPPA and IPAC.
-Julie has the highest cumulative average among Full-Time MPA students.
-In addition to winning the award, Julie competed in an e-poster competition with the other winners and was awarded the bronze medal.
+Jacob Sookraj was selected as the LGP's 2024 recipient of the National Thought & Student Leadership Award, a joint initiative of CAPPA and IPAC.
+Jacob has the highest cumulative average among Full-Time MPA students.
+In addition to winning the award, Jacob has been invited to compete in an e-poster competition with the winners from the other CAPPA universities.

 Faculty Research News